 The targeted longer-term refinancing operations (TLTROs) provide financing to Eurosystem credit institutions with maturities longer than one year.
 They are designed to improve the functioning of the monetary policy transmission mechanism by stimulating bank lending to the real economy.

-The TLTROs conducted until March 2017 were launched as part of two distinct programmes: TLTRO-I, announced in June 2014 and comprising eight auctions, and TLTRO-II, announced in March 2016 and comprising four auctions.
-In both programmes the amount that banks could borrow was linked to their loans to non-financial corporations and households (except those to households for residential mortgages).
+The TLTROs conducted until March 2017 were launched as part of two distinct programmes: TLTRO I, announced in June 2014 and comprising eight auctions, and TLTRO II, announced in March 2016 and comprising four auctions.
+In both programmes, the amount that banks could borrow was linked to their loans to non-financial corporations and households (except those to households for house purchase).

 In March 2019, the ECB Governing Council announced a third series of quarterly targeted longer-term refinancing operations (TLTRO III), to be carried out starting in September 2019 and ending in March 2021.
 Like the previous programmes, the operations will feature built-in incentives for credit conditions to remain favourable.